 Key points of the scheme:

-Soon after your meeting with the appointments committee, you will be advised on how to complete the Getting Started training.
+Soon after you agree to do a role in Scouting, you will be advised on how to complete the Getting Started training.
 This is mandatory for all appointments and primarily covers what Scouting is about, how we keep our young people and ourselves safe and how we protect our young people.
 Different roles complete different variations and you will be informed which ones your role requires.

-Around the same time, you will be allocated a Training Adviser.
+Some roles, for example, leader roles, work towards what we call our Wood Badge.
+This gives you the skills and practice you need.
+Around the time you start, you will be allocated a Training Adviser.
 They are part of the county training team and may be your line manager or someone with experience of scouting or someone who’s just finished their training and knows the ropes.
 Locally, people are matched up, usually by the Local Training Manager.
 We call our Training Advisers, TAs.
 The TA will arrange to meet you to discuss what you already know, how you learn and how best to support you.
 The aim is to produce a Personal Learning Plan with you.

 For each module which you do at your own pace, you need to do LEARNING and VALIDATION.